Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 But I didn’t write this post to show off my reading.
 I wrote it so you can hear my thoughts on the books I read this month.

-Plus, take a sneak peak at some of what’s coming soon on the book blog.
+Plus, take a sneak peek at some of what’s coming soon on the book blog.

 Reading Challenge Update